-The Washington State Legislature created the PSRFE program in 1993 with a dedicated account called the Puget Sound Recreational Fisheries Enhancement fund.
+The PSRFE program's dedicated account is known as the Puget Sound Recreational Fisheries Enhancement fund.
 The funding is achieved from a portion of the fees collected from saltwater and combination fishing license sales, based on the proportion of purchasers who fish in Puget Sound which is derived through a survey.